Health

 La data fa referència als casos totals de la setmana que acaba aquell dia

-In just seven days, cases have increased by 85%, and the incidence is high: an estimated 164 cases per 100,000 inhabitants (up from 82 last week).
-Although rhinovirus, the cause of the common cold, is the most prevalent (39.3% of samples) (21.1%), all indications are that an epidemic situation will soon be reached.
 The ages of those infected show that the pathogen is already being actively transmitted in schools and workplaces: children aged 5 to 14 and young adults (15 to 44 years) represent more than 60% of cases.
-However, as is typical, the brunt of the impact is felt by the elderly and the very young.
+However, as usual, the brunt of the consequences impacts the elderly and the very young.
 So far, most flu-related hospitalizations (a total of 35) are among patients over 60 years old.
 Twenty people in this age group have required hospitalization.
 Of the other 15, five are under 4 years old.

-The relationship between young children and the elderly is one of the most important chains of flu transmission, emphasizes Alba Sanvicente, director of the Primary Care Team (EAP) in Vilassar de Mar at the Catalan Health Institute (ICS).
+The relationship between young children and the elderly is one of the most important chains of flu transmission, emphasizes Alba Sanvicente, director of the primary care team (EAP) in Vilassar de Mar at the Catalan Health Institute (ICS).
 "Many vulnerable people act as caregivers for children, so vaccination is the best prevention tool available," she states.
 The nurse reminds us that immunization is the only shield to protect ourselves and the community.
 "It helps reduce symptoms and complications.
-75% of those admitted to the Intensive Care Unit (ICU) for respiratory viruses last year were not vaccinated," she adds.
+75% of those admitted to the intensive care unit (ICU) for respiratory viruses last year were not vaccinated," she adds.
 This year, there are already five people in the ICU, which shows that one in four people admitted for the flu suffers complications.
 Three of the patients are between 0 and 60 years old, and two are older.

 The World Health Organization (WHO) recommends that influenza vaccination coverage in older adults and vulnerable groups be 75% or higher.
-Currently, in Catalonia, coverage is around 64% for those over 80 and 50% for those between 70 and 79.
+Currently in Catalonia, coverage is approaching 64% for those over 80 and 50% for those between 70 and 79.
 There is room for improvement, and the Catalan Health Department is allowing vaccination for anyone who wants it starting this Monday, even those without underlying health conditions.
 For example, if you live with vulnerable people or work in an environment prone to infection.
 "Vaccination in early childhood can help break the chain of transmission," Sanvicente adds.

-However, at present, flu vaccination coverage in children aged 6 to 59 months is only 36%, far from the WHO target, even though influenza A is now the most common virus (50% of cases) in this age group.
+But currently, flu vaccination coverage in children aged 6 to 59 months is only 36%, far from the WHO target, even though influenza A is now the most common virus (50% of cases) in this age group.
 In fact, it has even surpassed respiratory syncytial virus (RSV), which traditionally preceded the flu epidemic in children and now accounts for 5% of infections.

 This shift is mainly due to vaccination: 93.5% of babies born between April and September and 71.7% of those born between October and May have received the vaccine against the virus that causes bronchiolitis, meaning that 89% of babies are protected against this virus.